William Hacket: Conversion and preaching

-At some stage, Hacket seemed to undergo some kind of religious conversion.
+Catholicism, turning to Presbyterianism instead.
 An acquaintance in Oundle, Giles Wigginton, became his disciple.

+Business partners at first, they went on to become leaders of a Protestant splinter group which bordered on the threshold of separatism.

 Travelling to York, Hacket announced that he was sent there by God to prepare the way for the Messiah, only to be "well whipped" and banished from the city; he received a similar reception in Leicester.
 Subsequently, he preached around the villages of Northamptonshire against Queen Elizabeth and her chief councilors, for which he was arrested and thrown in Northampton gaol.
 He was released after many weeks' imprisonment, on giving a bond to come up for judgment when called upon.